oschwengers/bakta/README.md

 Fostering the [FAIR](https://www.go-fair.org/fair-principles) principles, Bakta exploits its AFSI approach to annotate CDS with database cross-references (**dbxref**) to RefSeq (`WP_*`), UniRef100 (`UniRef100_*`) and UniParc (`UPI*`).
 By doing so, IPS allow the surveillance of distinct gene alleles and streamlining comparative analysis as well as posterior (external) annotations of `putative` & `hypothetical` protein sequences which can be mapped back to existing CDS via these exact & stable identifiers (*E. coli* gene [ymiA](https://www.uniprot.org/uniprot/P0CB62) [...more](https://www.uniprot.org/help/dubious_sequences)).
 Currently, Bakta identifies ~214.8 mio, ~199 mio and ~161 mio distinct protein sequences from UniParc, UniRef100 and RefSeq, respectively.
 Hence, for certain genomes, up to 99 % of all CDS can be identified this way, skipping computationally expensive sequence alignments.

 - **FAIR annotations**
 To provide standardized annotations adhearing to FAIR principles, Bakta utilizes a versioned custom annotation database comprising UniProt's [UniRef100 & UniRef90](https://www.uniprot.org/uniref/) protein clusters (FAIR -> [DOI](http://dx.doi.org/10.1038/s41597-019-0180-9)/[DOI](https://doi.org/10.1093/nar/gkaa1100)) enriched with dbxrefs (`GO`, `COG`, `EC`) and annotated by specialized niche databases.
-For each db version we provide a comprehensive log file of all imported sequences and annotations.
+For each DB version we provide a comprehensive log file of all imported sequences and annotations.

 - **Small proteins / short open reading frames**
 Bakta detects and annotates small proteins/short open reading frames (**sORF**) which are not predicted by tools like `Prodigal`.